fxsitecompat/www.fxsitecompat.dev/content/docs/2015/http-auth-dialog-can-no-longer-be-triggered-by-cross-origin-resources.md

 **Update**: In response to the feedback from users, this change was [backed out](https://bugzilla.mozilla.org/show_bug.cgi?id=1197944) from Firefox 41 Beta, 42 Developer Edition and 43 Nightly, so the default value of the `network.auth.allow-subresource-auth` preference has been reverted to `2`.
 Firefox 40 users should also have received an automatic update to the bundled hotfix add-on, released on <time datetime="2015-09-04">September 4</time>, that [restores the previous behaviour](https://bugzilla.mozilla.org/show_bug.cgi?id=1201065).

-**Update**: In order to avoid conflict with the hotfix add-on, Firefox 41 has [renamed the preference](https://bugzilla.mozilla.org/show_bug.cgi?id=1202421) to `network.auth.subresource-http-auth-allow` while the possible values and default value (`2`) remain the same.
+**Update 2**: In order to avoid conflict with the hotfix add-on, Firefox 41 has [renamed the preference](https://bugzilla.mozilla.org/show_bug.cgi?id=1202421) to `network.auth.subresource-http-auth-allow` while the possible values and default value (`2`) remain the same.

+**Update 3**: [Firefox 59](https://www.fxsitecompat.com/en-CA/docs/2017/http-auth-dialog-can-no-longer-be-triggered-by-cross-origin-images/) has reimplemented part of the change, but just for cross-origin images.